rackerlabs/docs-aws/docs/service-levels/index.rst

 * Custom CloudFormation template creation

-  * Service Levels: Aviator only
+  * Service Levels: Aviator, Architect & Deploy

 * Data restoration support (for EC2 and RDS exclusively)

-  * Service Levels: Aviator only
+  * Service Levels: Aviator, Manage & Operate

 \* Support for Windows Server 2008 R2 is contingent on enabling an alternative means of access (beyond ScaleFT) for Rackspace to manage your